-ESSENTIAL FISH HABITAT: The proposed work is being evaluated for possible effects to Essential Fish Habitat (EFH) pursuant to the Magnuson Stevens Fishery Conservation and Management Act of 1996 (MSFCMA), 16 U.S.C. et seq and associated federal regulations found at 50 CFR 600 Subpart K. The Honolulu District includes areas of EFH as Fishery Management Plans.
+ESSENTIAL FISH HABITAT: The proposed work is being evaluated for possible effects to Essential Fish Habitat (EFH) pursuant to the Magnuson Stevens Fishery Conservation and Management Act of 1996 (MSFCMA), 16 U.S.C. et seq., and associated federal regulations found at 50 CFR 600 Subpart K. The Honolulu District includes areas of EFH as Fishery Management Plans.
 We have reviewed the January 20, 1999, Western Pacific Fishery Management Council's Environmental Assessment to locate EFH area as identified by the National Marine Fisheries Service (NMFS).
-We have determined that the described activity within the proposed area will not adversely affect EFH, including anadromous fish and federally managed fishery resources.
-The project area provides habitat for juvenile species that will be able to relocate to adjacent areas that will not be subject to construction activities.
-After construction is complete these species should be able to return to the project site.
-Therefore, there should be no long term adverse impacts to the species of concern.
+Based on the work being undertaken in the Agat River, the District Engineer determined that the described activity within the proposed area would not adversely affect EFH, including anadromous fish and federally managed fishery resources; no impacts would extend to the reef flat.